SingleDigitIQ/cozylights/README.md

 Improves the way light sources(torches etc) behave and allows to create huge lights, literal projectors with just a mouse click, light map will be computed for you.

 Early alpha, but at least NotSoWow, Sumi, MisterE, Agura and Sharp have expressed curiosity, that already makes six of us, good enough for release.
-Feedback, suggestions, bug reports are very welcome. **At this dev stage Cozy Lights can be good for builders in creative mode**, survival is somewhat maybiyish okayish but not really.
+Feedback, suggestions, bug reports are very welcome.
+At this dev stage Cozy Lights can be good for builders in creative mode, singleplayer survival is somewhat ok, multiplayer is not yet recommended, unless it's 2-5 players or just schematics with cozy lights and no functionality.

 **Light sources illuminate bigger area with default settings:**